TheImagingSource/ic4-gstreamer/doc/documentation.md

 ## Usage

-tcamic4src is compatible to the IC4 Linux predecessor `tiscamera`.
+ic4src is compatible to the IC4 Linux predecessor `tiscamera`.
 For examples on how to use the source elements you can look at the examples provided in the tiscamera repository. https://github.com/TheImagingSource/tiscamera/examples

 ### Device Listing

+To list devices on the commandline, call `ic4-gst-helper devices`.

-tcamic4src implements the GstDevice API.
+ic4src implements the GstDevice API.
 If you are unfamiliar with the API a good starting point is https://gstreamer.freedesktop.org/documentation/gstreamer/gstdevicemonitor.html?gi-language=c .

+All devices from ic4src are listed with the class filter "Source/Video/Device/tcam/ic4".

 ### Caps

 #### Listing caps

+To list caps on the commandline, call `ic4-gst-helper caps <serial>`.

 To see the available GStreamer caps